 - In the Sega Genesis Licensed Game of Aladdin, some enemies are juggling knives, and throwing some at you.
 Throwing apples at them can lead to the apples getting sliced in midair.

-- This is one of the things Sandy Cheeks does in order to win a world record.
-However, they land on SpongeBob and cut him into pieces.
+- SpongeBob SquarePants: In "Squirrel Record", this is one of the things Sandy Cheeks does in order to win a world record, which is juggling the most chainsaws.
+However, once Sandy gets the picture and throw the chainsaws away, they land on SpongeBob and cut him into pieces.
 Luckily, he can pull himself together.

 - Michael Goudeau would juggle during magician Lance Burton's show at the Monte Carlo Hotel and Casino in Las Vegas, Nevada.
 He juggled three beanbag chairs as well as a chainsaw, a bowling ball AND a flaming torch!